Hackerdude374/Hackerdude374/README.md

 👨‍🍳 I also love honing my cooking skills because good food equals a good life.
 ☀️ "Get some sunlight, and you'll get your code right."

+As an undergraduate at CUNY, College of Staten Island, my tech journey began with a passion for iOS jailbreak methods and source code modification, evolving into a dedication to full stack software engineering and data engineering.

+My skillset includes:
+- **Languages:** JavaScript, Python, HTML, CSS, SQL, TypeScript, PHP, C++, C, Java
+- **Full Stack Web Development:** Express.js, React, Node.js, Flask, Next.js, Vite, Laravel, Symfony, Vue.js
+- **Databases:** PostgreSQL, MongoDB, MySQL, Firebase
+- **Deployment:** AWS, Vercel, Render
+- **Data Engineering/Science:** Python, TensorFlow, Pandas, GeoPandas, BeautifulSoup, GIS software

+I've completed projects addressing real-world needs and gained valuable insights from internships and jobs.
+Participation in hackathons and elite development programs has honed my skills and demonstrated my ability to innovate and collaborate effectively.

+Outside of tech, I prioritize fitness through walking, weightlifting, swimming, and biking.
+I also enjoy cooking, believing that good food contributes to a fulfilling life.

+I am actively seeking opportunities to leverage my skills and passion for technology.
+Connect with me at robertle982@gmail.com to discuss how I can contribute to your team.

 <div align="center">

 ## Technologies
 ![React](https://img.icons8.com/color/48/000000/react-native.png)